The Mystical Power of the Name of RamaMar 30, 2020

 Rama is primarily associated with the Sun, and the first syllable ‘Ra’ can be found in various languages representing the Sun.
 For instance, Ravi is one of the Sanskrit names for the Sun.
 Also, Raghu is the solar dynasty or lineage that Rama belonged to, which traces its origins back to the Sun.
 The ancient Egyptian God Ra was their Sun god and a major deity in the ancient Egyptian religion.
 There are also the English words radiate, radiance, and ray (as in the Sun’s rays), further suggesting an etymological origin with the syllable ‘Ra.’
 Another example is that ‘raw’ food is defined as food that’s ripened by the Sun.

 It’s easy to limit the meaning of Rama to the male Hindu God who lived many thousands of years ago.
 But understanding this inner mystical meaning of name itself invoking light, makes the practice universal.
 Also, when you take a deeper look at the qualities inherent in the two syllables, ‘Ra’ and ‘Ma’, you’ll see that the Sun and Moon, father and mother, the masculine and feminine principles, exist in perfect androgynous balance.
 ‘Ra’ represents the Sun, masculine, yang energy, which is radiated light.
 ‘Ma’ represents the Moon, feminine, yin energy, which is reflected light.
 Therefore, repeating the name of Rama helps to balance masculine and feminine energies within our being such as strength and courage along with sensitivity and compassion.
+Tulsidas goes on to say that the two syllables "stand as the spotless Sun and Moon for the good of the world."
 This androgynous quality further makes the name of Rama unique as a name of God, since the divine is often described as containing both masculine and feminine qualities and representing light.

 Here’s a famous quote by the poet Kabir that describes the name of Rama as vast and multifaceted in meaning: